 Long gone are the days when you left the office, and so did your responsibilities.
 In today’s landscape, your phone and laptop are your offices.

 Mobile technology has reshaped clients’ lives and their expectations for service.
 Basically, the prevailing attitude is, “my paper towels can show up without asking, so why shouldn’t my lawyer?”
 In other words, for a modern law firm, the plaintiff and defense never rest.

 While, to some, this could seem like a dystopian nightmare, in actuality, our ever-increasing connectedness should save you time so you can do things like taking on more clients, hanging with your kids, and forgetting to put on pants.
 At the forefront of this mobile revolution are apps.

 So without further adieu, here are ten legal tech apps that can make you a PI legal rock star without ever having to leave your chaise (…and no, Facebook or Tinder is not on the list).

 Zapier is like the person at the school dance that tries to get the party started.
 It takes a bunch of apps you already use on a daily basis and integrates them so you can create automated tasks.

 For example, if you want an SMS text sent every time you make a change to your calendar or get an email from that pesky client, Zapier’s your best friend; it’s basically the cruise control of apps.

 FYI, CloudLex has a workflow feature that allows you to automate tasks that are repetitive in nature…and the best part is, that you don’t need an engineering degree to use it, just an idea of what you want to do over and over and over again.

 Google Drive may have wide-ranging applications, but it is also one of the best apps for personal injury attorneys.
-That’s because it has direct integration with Google Docs; that is, it allows you to edit a document right from your browser without the need to open other apps.
+That’s because it has direct integration with Google Docs; and Google docs for attorneys allows you to edit a document right from your browser without the need to open other apps.